-Stockholm, Sweden – Electrolux will take a $70m hit to operating profit in Q$ 2019 as plant re-jigs and restocking hits sales.
+Stockholm, Sweden – Electrolux will take a $70m hit to operating profit in Q4 2019, after plant re-jigs and restocking hits sales.

-The company is investing $250m a new refrigerator and freezer plant in Anderson, South Carolina, when complete the new factory will replace production at St Cloud, Minnesota, an adjacent plant in Aderson.
+The company is investing $250m a new refrigerator and freezer plant in Anderson, South Carolina, when complete the new factory will replace production at St Cloud, Minnesota, an adjacent plant in Anderson.

-At the same time, one of its wholesale customers is destocking and the company is making accounting adjustments from earlier periods in its fourth quarter results.
-So, the company expects operating income in the fourth quarter of 2019 to be $70m less than the fourth quarter of 20198.
+At the same time, one of its wholesale customers is destocking, and the company is making accounting adjustments from earlier periods in its fourth quarter results.
+The company expects operating income in the fourth quarter of 2019 to be $70m less than the fourth quarter of 20198.

 The company said it plans to run both of the plants at Anderson into the second half of 2020 to ensure a steady supply of products.
 This will push the costs savings from closing the older plant in Anderson into the 2021 financial year, Electrolux said.